 Guess what?
 That’s ok!

-Today, we’re going to talk vlogging on a budget.
+Today, we’re going to talk about vlogging on a budget.
 Let’s take a look at how all of you can-be vloggers out there can leverage your already existing equipment and lighting, and grab the essentials for little-to-no money.

 If you’re on a budget, overpaying for a camera could break your entire budget instantly.